Holler Country Music

 Sad Songs For Sad People

 Despite its title, this is actually a super sweet song written especially for a special someone who hasn’t mistreated her like all her other ex-boyfriends have.
-Perhaps the only happy love song in the whole of Megan Moroney’s collection, the last song off Lucky finds her in a refreshingly healthy relationship for once.
+Perhaps the only happy love song on the whole of Megan Moroney’s debut album Lucky, it finds her in a refreshingly healthy relationship for once.

 Why Johnny